Fall 2018 Bonner Directors Meeting

 October 28 - 31 @ Claggett Retreat Center

 Early each November 120+ campus staff in the Bonner Network who manage the Bonner Program and campus-wide community and civic engagement centers gather for training, discussion, reflection, networking, and program planning.

-See highlights of Fall 2017 Bonner Directors Meeting.
+See highlights of Fall 2018 Bonner Director Meeting, including presentations and handouts.